Draw Lines and Boxes

 Values are in pixels not lines.
 It can be called any number of times to draw multiple rectangles on the screen.

 The command only affects the current display.
-If used in a .mnu file, you must ask for user input in order to see the rectangles before the menu is reloaded.
+If used in a .mnu file, you must ask for user input in order to see the rectangles before the menu is reloaded and the screen is cleared.

 #draw horizontal yellow lines